 from 10:00 a.m. – 2:30 p.m. at Ruth’s Table

 About the 2023 agein

-This year’s annual agein in collaboration with Ruth’s Table will explore different modes of animal-human relations and how our society, our homes and cities can support them.
-Although this event will focus on canine companions, the lessons will transfer to other domesticated animals and those in the wild.
+This year’s annual agein in collaboration with Ruth’s Table explored different modes of animal-human relations and how our society, our homes and cities can support them.
+Although this event focused on canine companions, the lessons transfer to other domesticated animals and those in the wild.

 In our complicated modern world, animals have always come to our rescue both emotionally and physically.
 This is especially true in older age when staying socially connected becomes challenging.
 The human-animal friendship has proven health benefits in older age, from staving off depression to supporting daily exercise to guiding us when our eyesight diminishes.
 Our support of aging animals has become part of our aging experiences.
-We invite you to help us celebrate this mutually beneficial relationship.
+We thank everyone who helped us celebrate this mutually beneficial relationship.

 - Event Program

 Arrival, Connecting, Art Exhibit …………………………..
 9:30 to 10:00 a.m.